taslater/apgh-14-code-share/Week 4/testing_notes.md

 Test all the "interesting" cases

 * Have a rationale for the cases, not too many, not too few
+* Maximize coverage and minimize the number of cases

 Should be readable